Campground Policies

 Seasonal camping fees

 The basic seasonal charge covers usage of your site and other facilities by you, your spouse and children under 19.
-Others may be included on your registration form but additional charges will apply.
-For example, others may purchase a day use seasonal pass for $85 plus HST per family or an overnight seasonal pass for $140 plus HST per family.
-Ask at the store for details.
-Seasonal fees are for the period Victoria Day long weekend in May to Thanksgiving long weekend in October.
+Others may be included on your registration form, but additional charges will apply.
+For example, others may purchase a Day Use Seasonal Pass or an Overnight Seasonal Pass.
+Ask at the park store for details.

-1. Each seasonal fee includes 1 trailer only per site
+1. Each seasonal fee includes 1 trailer only per site.

-2. An additional tent can be put up on your site for short term use but it must be taken down when you are not present
+2. An additional tent can be put up on your site for short term use but it must be taken down when you are not present.

 Visitors

 All visitors must stop at the store and register before entering.
 If you wish to pay the registration fee for your visitors then please make arrangements at the store.
 Remember, you are responsible for your guests and if they do not register and pay the fee then you will be required to do so.
 Please remind them and ask them if they had registered.
-The fee is $7/adult per day or $14.00/person for overnight stays.

 Winter storage and trailer usage